Megabit/Blazorise/docs/_docs/components/bar.md

           - `BarDropdownToggle` dropdown trigger
           - `BarDropdownMenu` the dropdown menu, which can include bar items and dividers
             - `BarDropdownItem` each single item of the dropdown menu
+            - `BarDropdown` by adding this again inside the menu, you will create nested dropdowns

 ### Top Bar (with dropdown)